 However, in order to drive the Going-To-The-Sun Road, your vehicle must:

 - be under 8 feet wide, and

 - be less than 10 feet tall

 Avalanche Lake Trail is one of the more popular hikes in Glacier National Park because it’s one of the closest locations to towns like Kalispell, Whitefish, and Columbia Falls.
 These towns are typically where people will stay when visiting the national park!
-It’s also a fairly easy hike making it great for families.
+I would recommend staying at an Airbnb which you can read more about How to Plan an Airbnb Elopement here!
+It’s also a fairly easy hike making it great if you’re eloping with a few friends or family.
 This is another location I would recommend hiking at sunrise or late sunset.

 Distance: 4.5 miles out-and-back

 Trail of the Cedars